Anuradha Weeraman

 FOSS-ed for Hackers, a footnote

-FOSS-ed for Hackers ended last week, and the entire geek blogosphere has been brimming with posts on the subject so I won’t delve much into it.
+FOSS-ed for Hackers ended last week, and the entire geek blogosphere has been brimming with posts on the subject so I won't delve much into it.
 Overall, it was a success.
-The participation was extremely good and the event was organized in style, thanks largely to Devaka.
-The appearance

 RMS @ MIT

 It was a very eventful weekend.
-For one thing, the FSF associate member’s meeting was being held at MIT on Saturday.
-I’m not a fan of social events, but as it turns out, geek hangouts are where I thrive.
-Made the long and arduous journey to Boston with
+For one thing, the FSF associate member's meeting was being held at MIT on Saturday.
+I'm not a fan of social events, but as it turns out, geek hangouts are where I thrive.

 Virtual Private Networking

-I’m sure most of you would have had to mess around with VPNs at some point of your lives.
+I'm sure most of you would have had to mess around with VPNs at some point of your lives.
 Sometimes, VPNs can turn nasty and bind you to an OS that hinders your free spirit.
-But thanks to IPSec, that doesn’t always have to be the case.
-For

 Hut 8, Bletchley Park

 Came across the M4 project a couple of days ago while doing some much needed digging.
-Its simply a distributed effort to crack 3 enigma messages encoded in (what is believed to be) “Shark”, the formidable naval cipher which uses four rotors as opposed to “Dolphin” that uses just three.
+Its simply a distributed effort to crack 3 enigma messages encoded in what is believed to be Shark, the formidable naval cipher which uses four rotors as opposed to Dolphin that uses just three.

 The Onion Router